Carnival Dream

 Best Known For

-Exciting Excursions: Cruisers looking for adventure can book some of the ship's more active trips while in port, whether it’s snorkeling with dolphins and stingrays in Grand Cayman or competing in “The Amazing Cozumel Race,” an excursion designed to mimic the reality TV series.
-Participants are split into teams, where they use clues to explore the island scavenger-hunt style.
+Exciting Excursions: Cruisers looking for adventure can book some of the ship's more active trips while in port, whether it’s snorkeling with dolphins and stingrays in Grand Cayman.

-Quick Sailings: Not everyone can vacation for weeks on end, so the two- to nine-night sailings departing from New Orleans to the eastern and western Caribbean offer a cruise length for everyone's vacation time budget, from mini breaks to tasting trips that help sun worshippers explore the Bahamas, Belize, and Jamaica.
+Convenient Sailings: Not everyone can vacation for weeks on end, so the six- to eight-night sailings departing from Galveston, Texas, to the eastern and western Caribbean offer a cruise length for everyone's vacation time budget, from mini-breaks to tasting trips that help sun worshippers explore the Bahamas, Belize, and Jamaica.

 Who It's Best For